Add more languages

 Languages packages are available on Tesseract Github repository.
 Trained data files have to be downloaded and added into tessdata folder in Tesseract's installation folder.

-*Additionnal languages can be also added during Tesseract's installation.
+*Additional languages can be also added during Tesseract's installation.

-The list of installed languages can be checked with Windows command prompt or Powershell with the commandtesseract --list-langs.
+The list of installed languages can be checked with Windows command prompt or Powershell with the command tesseract --list-langs.

 Datashare has to be restarted after the language installation.
+Check how for Mac, Windows and Linux.

 Last updated